A timeline of WWI, the first global conflict

 Oct.
 19-Nov.
 30, 1914: First Battle of Ypres

-Taking Ypres was necessary for both the Germans and the Allies as they continued north after the battle of Marne in a movement known as “the Race to the Sea.”
+Taking Ypres was necessary for both the Germans and the Allies as they continued north after the First Battle of the Marne in a movement known as the Race to the Sea.
 The fighting was close and brutal, fought from dugout trenches.
 Though the battle halted the German push to the east, both sides lost over 100,000 soldiers.

 Nov.
 2, 1914: British begin a naval blockade of Germany

 The British naval blockade was established to control the North Sea above Germany, which was a key area for supply routes.
-The blockade stemmed the flow of all listed contraband.
-Food was included in the list of prohibited items, which proved to be a controversial decision, as Germany claimed after the war that 763,000 civilians died of starvation and related disease.
+The blockade stemmed from the flow of all listed contraband.
+Food was included in the list of prohibited items, which proved to be a controversial decision, as Germany claimed 763,000 civilians died of starvation and related disease after the war.
 The blockade remained from 1914 to 1919 and was credited as being a pivotal action toward the Allied victory.